Representations of automorphism groups on the homology of matroids: Top cohomology of hyperplane arrangements

 Let $\mathcal{A}$ be a central arrangement of hyperplanes in $\mathbb C ^r$ and let $\mathcal{L}(\mathcal{A})$ be its intersection lattice.
 Let $M_{\mathcal{A}}$ be the matroid associated with $\mathcal{A}$; then the lattice of flats $\mathcal{L}(M_{\mathcal{A}})$ of $M_{\mathcal{A}}$ is isomorphic to $\mathcal{L}(\mathcal{A})$.
 We can assume that the arrangement is essential: then the rank of the matroid is $r$.
 We define the complement of the arrangement:

 Let $G$ be a subgroup of $GL(\mathbb{C}^r)$ that permutes the elements of $\mathcal{A}$; it is easy to see that $G$ is also a group of automorphism of the matroid $M_{\mathcal{A}}$.
-Let $\mathfrak{A}$ be the Orlik-Solomon algebra associated to $\mathcal{L}(\mathcal{A})$, and let $\mathfrak{B}$ be the \textit{algebra defined by shuffle} defined respectively in Section 2 and 3 of \cite{orliksolomon}.
-In Theorem 3.7 of the same paper, Orlik and Solomon provide a $G$-isomorphism of graded algebras:
+Let $\mathfrak{A}$ be the Orlik-Solomon algebra associated to $\mathcal{L}(\mathcal{A})$, and let $\mathfrak{B}$ be the \textit{algebra defined by shuffle} defined respectively in Section 2 and Section 3 of \cite{orliksolomon}.
+These algebras are $\mathbb{Z}-$graded: we denote by $\mathfrak{A}_r$ and $\mathfrak{B}_r$ the direct summands corresponding to the top degree $r$.
+In Theorem 3.7 of the same paper, Orlik and Solomon provide a $G$-isomorphism: